black-code1/freeCodeCamp/Learn-the-Date-Object-by-Building-a-Date-Formatter/README.md

 The .getHours() method returns a number between 0 and 23.
 This represents the hour for the provided date, where 0 is midnight and 23 is 11 p.m.

 Create a const variable named hours and assign it the hour from date with the .getHours() method.

+# Step 8
+The .getMinutes() method returns a number between 0 and 59 which represents the minutes for the provided date.

+Create a const variable named minutes and assign it the minutes from date with the .getMinutes() method.